-Faculty strike hits 14 Pennsylvania state colleges
+Union for faculty at 14 Pennsylvania state colleges says strike will continue

-The faculty at 14 of Pennsylvania's state colleges walked off the job on Wednesday after long-running negotiations on pay and benefits broke down, leaving some 100,000 students in the lurch.
+(Reuters) - The union for faculty at 14 of Pennsylvania’s state colleges said on Wednesday their strike would continue until they reach a deal in negotiations on pay and benefits, after professors walked off the job and left 100,000 students in the lurch.

 Contract talks between the Association of Pennsylvania State College and University Faculties (APSCUF) and Pennsylvania’s State System of Higher Education have been going on for two years.

-About 100,000 students at schools from West Chester University near Philadelphia to California University outside Pittsburgh were questioning whether to go to class, as school officials urged them to do despite the strike.
+The strike has affected about 100,000 students at schools from West Chester University near Philadelphia to California University outside Pittsburgh.

-"We are headed to the picket lines," the union said in a statement.
-"Until the State System negotiates a contract APSCUF believes is fair to students and to faculty, faculty members will be on strike."
+The APSCUF in a message on Twitter on Wednesday evening said the strike would continue on Thursday and last until “negotiators reach a contract.”

+“Speaking of a contract, we will let you know when negotiations resume,” the union said in a follow-up tweet.
+“We are ready to return to the table!”

 The union said it proposed a wage package smaller than those given to other state employees and offered healthcare concessions in excess of $50 million, which the school system rejected.